achekh/neos-critical-github-io/Guide/overview/about-mini-apps.md

 grand_parent: "Guide"
 ---
 # About Mini Programs
+Mini Programs enables connection between the users and services.
 ***
 Mini Programs enables connection between the users and services.
 They are easy to access and share on Super Hub Mini App to deliver excellent user experience.